cloud-aqua/www/docs/source/overview.rst

 |image-holistic|

-Fig. 1 illustrates the overall system model to be considered in this project.
+The above illustrates the overall system model to be considered in this project.
 As shown, we will consider two types of applications/jobs

-The first (e.g., Application/Job 1) is relatively critical in that it requires a (constant) minimum number of VMs, e.g., N1, be available most of the time (e.g. 99.9%) The second (e.g., Application/Job2) can afford a dynamic (i.e., time-varying) number of VMs, e.g., N2(t) at time t, with a lower availability In either case, multiple backup VMs (e.g., K1 > 1) may be needed to meet the availability requirement of a given application/job.
+* Application/Job 1 is relatively critical in that it requires a (constant) minimum number of VMs, e.g., N1, be available most of the time (e.g. 99.9%)
+* Application/Job2 can afford a dynamic (i.e., time-varying) number of VMs, e.g., N2(t) at time t, with a lower availability

+In either case, multiple backup VMs (e.g., K1 > 1) may be needed to meet the availability requirement of a given application/job.
 This is due to the fact that when a virtualized server fails, multiple VMs placed on the server will all fail.
 It is also worth noting that even at the server levels, failures (or non-accessibility) may be correlated both temporally and spatially.

 .. |image-holistic| image:: images/Holistic_view.jpg